ShivaBhattacharjee/WasteEasy/README.md

 <a href="https://bun.sh/">Bun</a> is a JavaScript runtime, package manager, test runner bundler built from scratch using the Zig programming language.
 It was designed by Jarred Sumner as a drop-in replacement for Node.js.
 Bun uses JavaScriptCore as the JavaScript engine, unlike Node.js and Deno, which both use V8.

 <a href="https://www.mongodb.com//">MongoDB</a>  is a source-available, cross-platform, document-oriented database program.
 Classified as a NoSQL database product, MongoDB utilizes JSON-like documents with optional schemas.
 MongoDB is developed by MongoDB Inc. and current versions are licensed under the Server Side Public License.

-<a href="https://www.docker.com/">Docker</a>Docker is a set of platform as a service products that use OS-level virtualization to deliver software in packages called containers.
-The service has both free and premium tiers.
-The software that hosts the containers is called Docker Engine.
-It was first released in 2013 and is developed by Docker, Inc.

 <a href="https://developers.google.com/maps/documentation/javascript/get-api-key">GoogleMaps Api key</a>

 <a href="https://makersuite.google.com/app/apikey">Gemini Api Key</a>